mstoffel-sag/iceflow-test/README.md

 ```
 Metabase (port 3000)
-    └── MySQL driver (port 9030)
+    └── StarRocks driver (port 9030)
             └── StarRocks (FE + BE, allin1)
                     └── External Nessie/Iceberg REST catalog (OAuth2)
                             └── S3 (cumulocity-trial-prod-iceflow-bucket)
 ```

 StarRocks mounts an external Iceberg catalog (`nessie`) backed by the Nessie REST API.
 Nessie tables have a 4-level deep namespace (`default > t<tenant> > cdc > <type>`) which Metabase cannot browse directly.
-StarRocks exposes them as views in a local `iceflow` database so Metabase can discover and query them via the standard MySQL driver.
+StarRocks exposes them as views in a local `iceflow` database so Metabase can discover and query them via the bundled StarRocks driver.

 Because StarRocks does not support automatic OAuth2 token refresh, a lightweight `token-refresher` sidecar re-fetches the token periodically and updates the catalog via `ALTER CATALOG`.